 I don’t think I’m a very good mom at all.

 Today I had the opportunity to go down to a women’s conference put on by my stake (local congregation of my church).
 It was four hours away, lasted for six hours, and then there was the four-hour trip back home (in fact, I’m actually typing this in the car as my friend drives my car for a while).
 I was really, really grumpy about going.
 The past two weekends have been crazy busy and I wanted nothing more than to stay at home and get my dang laundry folded for once and for all!
-But Bria had been asked to play her violin at this conference, and so we went,
+But my daughter had been asked to play her violin at this conference, and so we went,

 (I promise that I am getting to the point!)